Taiwan Deploys AI Health Coach to 10 Million Citizens

 The Gemini-powered assistant analyses a user's health data within Taiwan's unified NHI system and generates personalised suggestions grounded in clinical guidelines.
-This is not a chatbot offering generic wellness tips.
+This is not a chatbot offering generic wellness advice.
 It draws on actual medical records, prescription histories, and diagnostic data to provide context-specific guidance.

 "We are not just digitising health records.
 We are using AI to turn data into daily decisions that help people stay healthy, not just treat them when they are sick." - Shih-Yung Chou, Director General, National Health Insurance Administration, Taiwan